 Academic malpractice can result from a deliberate act of cheating or may be committed unintentionally.
-Whether intended or not, all incidents of academic malpractice will be treated under the Student Misconduct Policy.
+Whether intended or not, all incidents of academic malpractice will be treated under the Institute's Academic Integrity and Malpractice Policy and Procedure.
 Students who have engaged in academic malpractice will be penalised.
+Below is a non-exhaustive list of various types of academic malpractice: